Free API Change Review

 Both arguments accept file paths, URLs, git refs (<sha>:<path> or <branch>:<path>), or stdin — same as any other oasdiff command.

 3. See the side-by-side review.
-The CLI prints the changelog in your terminal and opens the rendered review at oasdiff.com/review/e/[id] in your browser.
-No sign-in or account: the two specs are encrypted on your machine before upload and the key stays in the URL fragment, so oasdiff.com stores a blob it can't read.
+The CLI prints the changelog in your terminal and opens the rendered review at oasdiff.com/review/e/[id] in your browser, with no sign-in or account.
 Each change is highlighted in its operation block.

 Sharing the URL with teammates

-The URL the CLI prints (e.g. oasdiff.com/review/e/4b8e-12fc-...#k=...) is unguessable and works for 7 days.
-The part after the # is the decryption key, so anyone you give the full link to can open the review — share it like a secret.
-Paste it into your PR comment or your team's Slack channel and reviewers open it directly, with no CLI install and no account on their side.
-After 7 days the URL expires; re-run the CLI to generate a fresh one.
+However you created the review (with oasdiff --open from the CLI, the free GitHub Action's pull-request comment, or the diff tool's Share button), the URL (e.g. oasdiff.com/review/e/4b8e-12fc-...#k=...) is unguessable and works for 7 days.
+The part after the # is the decryption key, so anyone you give the full link to can open the review, so treat the link like a secret.
+Paste it into a PR comment or your team's Slack channel and reviewers open it directly.
+After 7 days the URL expires; produce a fresh one by re-running the CLI, pushing a new commit to the pull request, or re-sharing from the diff tool.

 From a GitHub Action review link